Response of fluorescent molecular rotors in ternary macromolecular mixtures

-To investigate this question, macromolecular systems represent an appropriate model since their viscosity results from interactions of objects at mesoscopic scale, larger than these expected to influence the motion of FMR.
+To investigate this question, macromolecular systems represent an appropriate model since their viscosity results from interactions of objects at mesoscopic scale, larger than these expected to influence the motion of FMRs, \corr{and their microscopic relaxation spectrum is expected to be more complex than for molecular fluids}.
 Recently, study of the response of a specific FMR in semi-dilute aqueous solution of polyethylene glycols (PEG) of different molecular weights was performed by Bittermann et al.~\cite{bittermann_2021a}.
 They clearly showed that even in such solutions of very similar chemical nature, the FMR fluorescence was not solely determined by viscosity, but was also influenced by the PEG molecular weight, and rescaled all their results by using the polymer weight concentration.
 To explain these observations and connect them to the F{\"o}rster-Hoffmann equation, they proposed that the fluorescent response is related to the diffusion length, which is set by the characteristic blob size of the semi-dilute polymer solution~\cite{kohli_2012}.
 However, the concept of blob is limited to the context of polymer solutions and their theory thus cannot be extended to other systems.
 Moreover, in binary systems, the weight fraction appears as the only quantity that is descriptive of the composition at microscopic scale, making it difficult to decipher the effect of different parameters on microviscosity.